 - monitoring arrangements, discussed with all parties and recorded; and

 - work trial agreement form to be explained and signed by all parties.

-- A work trial is negotiated in another agency or in alternative employment when suitable duties are not available within the University.
+- A work trial may be negotiated with another agency or alternative employer when suitable duties are not available within the University.